PeterZs/SAN/README.md

 <img src="cache_data/cache/figure_1_68.jpg" width="480">
 Figure 2.
 We use the distance between the outer corners of the eyes, i.e., the 37-th and the 46-th points, for normalization.

+## Correction
+In the Table 1 of [the paper](http://openaccess.thecvf.com/content_cvpr_2018/papers/Dong_Style_Aggregated_Network_CVPR_2018_paper.pdf), SDM / ESR / LBF / CFSS use the inter-pupil distance for normalization, but we use the inter-ocular distance.
+If they also use the inter-ocular distance, they can obtain a smaller NME.

 ## Citation
 If this project helps your research, please cite the following papers: